mit-ll-responsible-ai/hydra-zen/docs/source/api_reference.rst

    This section refers to capabilities that are not yet available in a stable release of hydra-zen.
 They will be included in the release of `v0.4.0`.

-hydra-zen will automatically create targeted configs to represent values of the following types:
+Values of the following types can be specified directly via hydra-zen's :ref:`config-creation functions <config-creation>`, and hydra-zen will automatically create targeted configs to represent values those values in a way that is compatible with Hydra.

 - :py:class:`bytes`
 - :py:class:`bytearray`